 For light reading these days, I decided to pick up a copy of Carl Gustav Jung’s Flying Saucers: A Modern Myth of Things Seen in the Skies.
 I don’t remember why I decided to read Jung on UFOs.
 I think it was referred to in something else I was reading.
 I’ve read almost everything else Jung has written, and I like most of it.
 He can be a bit strange, but then I live in a glass house.

-At one point, Jung compares the relationship between the conscious and unconscious minds with classical and modern art.
-The conscious mind is all about direct observation and representation.
+Jung compares the relationship between the conscious and unconscious minds with classical and modern art.
+The conscious mind is about direct observation and representation.
 For instance, when you see the woman reclining in Edouard Manet’s Olympia (1863), you know that the subject is a woman reclining no matter what other interpretations or analysis you care to make about the painting.

 On the other hand, you don’t have the same certainty with Roy Lichtenstein’s Woman with a Flowered Hat (1963).
 At first, you may not be certain what to make of it and spend quite a bit of time wondering about both the woman and her hat.
 In fact, if you didn’t know the painting’s title, how would you even know what it was “about”?